reetjain01/30-Days-JS-Challenge-ChaiAurCode/README.md

 ## Day 6: Arrays
 Dive into array manipulation and iteration in JavaScript.
 Learn how to create and access arrays, use basic and intermediate array methods, and work with multi-dimensional arrays.
 Explore practical examples and exercises to reinforce your understanding of array operations.

+## Day 7: Objects
+Explore the fundamentals of objects in JavaScript.
+Learn how to create and access object properties, define and use object methods, work with nested objects, and leverage the this keyword.
+Understand object iteration techniques and practice with comprehensive exercises.